mss-ec-commerce-applicationos-com/d-mart/README.md

+D-mart
-It is related to how many sales are for past few months
+is related to how many sales are for past few months